James MacLachlan: Channel front and death

 MacLachlan rejoined the AFDU at Wittering on 15 April 1943.
-On 19 April he began trials in the P-51 Mustang (termed Mustang IA by the RAF).
+On 16 April 1943 his brother Gordon was shot down and killed flying a Spitfire in a raid on Brest.
+On 19 April James began trials in the P-51 Mustang (termed Mustang IA by the RAF).
 He selected FD442 which became his personal mount.
 The P-51, was at that time, powered by an Allison V-1710 and armed with two 20 mm cannon in each wing.
 MacLachlan also flew Mustangs powered by the Rolls-Royce Merlin engine which proved so successful in later variants which flew and fought in the USAAF.
 MacLachlan visited his old school at Monkton on 29 May 1943 which had pledged £1,000 for the five needed to buy a Spitfire as part of a local Wings for Victory Week.

 MacLachlan was not content in his position and pestered his superiors for an operational posting after weeks of practicing air combat with RAF Army Cooperation Command.
 Reluctantly, AOC Fighter Command Trafford Leigh-Mallory gave him permission to carry out Ranger operations over occupied France.
 Since his return MacLachlan had been devising tactics for long-range penetrations into enemy airspace, where Allied fighter aircraft had not operated before in daylight.
 He proposed to get through the Luftwaffe defence belt at low-altitude and consequently trained in low-level navigation by spending hours flying around England at tree-top height.
 With this in mind, he flew a sortie on 8 June 1943.
 The poor weather combined with the sighting of two Fw 190s near Le Tréport forced him to turn for home.
 The rear-ward vision of the P-51B (or IA as the British referred to it), was limited.
 Flying alone where enemy aircraft could approach unseen was courting disaster and MacLachlan decided he needed assistance.